Antonako1/battosh/README.md

                     --no-linux                  Program does not turn some paths from windows to linux -nc,    --no-comments               Program does not save comments --disable-atrc-warnings     Disable warning messages from ATRC
-                    --set-shell {shell}         Default: /bin/bash.
-Program will change bash to whatever shell you have provided
                     --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l)